bmhayward/Transcode/README.md

 * Initial project version

 ## Acknowledgements
-A huge “thank you” to [Don Melton](@donmelton) and the developers of the other tools used by this package.
+A huge “thank you” to [@donmelton](https://github.com/donmelton/video_transcoding) and the developers of the other tools used by this package.